People Share Stories About Their Most Ridiculous Roommate Situation

 She told one of my roommates the other day, “I don’t really care about anyone, but I expect them to care about me,” but gets really p*ssed with I go out with my other two roommates and hang out without her.

 Sometimes we will wake up and use the bathroom or do something in the house at like 9 or 10 am, and she will get mad about us waking her up and sometimes groan or almost yell loudly from her room.
+Throw things, slam doors.

 She tries to get me to do everything for her.
 Even work for classes I’m not in.
 I’m a chem major, and she is getting her graduate degree in literature.
 Like I don’t know anything about a class for a focus that isn’t mine.
-And she gets p*ssed and calls me rude if I don’t help her.

 I know she has been violent with roommates and others in the past, so sometimes I feel like I have to let her control my life for my safety.

+I’m afraid to live in my own house sometimes, set boundaries, and she CONSTANTLY emotional dumps on me.
 Making everything about her, making me feel bad about everything I do.
 She has had a rough past from what I can gather, but her behavior is honesty really horrible.

 There is so much more I can say in terms of her behavior, but I’ve literally never met someone in my 23 years of life that is so narcissistic and downright selfish.
 I’m afraid to confront her because she knows private things about my life and we are both from the same small town.

-She will make my life a living hell.
+She will make my life a living h**l.
 What do I even say??
-She scares the sh*t out of me.
-She thinks I’m her f*cking assistant, she plays me like a violin, and I don’t even know what to say.
+She scares the **** out of me.
+She thinks I’m her **c***g assistant, she plays me like a violin, and I don’t even know what to say.

 I think the biggest problem is she thinks we’re friends.
 I would like to be her friend if she wasn’t so batsh*t insane.
 She gets mad about me going out without her, so I can’t escape.”

 Another User Comments:

+“I’ve dealt with someone similar.
 Her goal was clearly trying to manipulate and push other renters out (it was three rooms rented, so she’d be paying super cheap the price of a room for an entire apartment if she got people to leave).

 My method tends to be to stay quiet, observe, never give someone any ammo.
 So I was somewhat of a pushover, but I at least had that under my belt.
 I fed her cats when she be gone for the day even though she’d be p*ssed.
+Anyway, it all eventually escalated when she basically attacked me with a garbage can after she was unofficially evicted and didn’t get out.
+I went to my landlady, and I got a temporary restraining order.

 Like, yea, it’s valid that things can escalate but…like it’s going to either way.
 She’s either going to become this girl’s servant until she moves out, or she learns how to settle boundaries with someone who doesn’t respect them while setting down protections that authorities can enforce.

 Learn how to physically protect yourself, take videos, SS text messages, lock your bedroom door when you leave and when you sleep.
 Make your secrets no longer true or out yourself.

 Or if she outs you, have that recorded evidence of how much of a POS she is to post online for the social circles to see.
 And you have two friends/former roommates to back you up that this is genuinely how she is.

-It’s not gonna be a comfortable experience.
-You aren’t going to feel at ease in the other living areas the entire time you live with her no matter what you do.
 I very much know what a difference I felt in that apartment once my thorn was removed.
 But it’s worth it not to always feel like you are walking on eggshells around her or sacrificing your own mental health and time to this energy vampire.”
 PoiLethe

 2 points - Liked by tamc and cijo